SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 ### Building a task list

 Choosing the topic was only the beginning.
 I then had to outline the specific tasks involved in delivering the talk.
 I believe I am good at breaking down a complex project into manageable tasks.
-I created a task list with everything that I could think.
+I created a task list with everything that I could think of.
 Preparing a healthy task list has a lot of advantages:
 1. **Enhanced Visibility**: A clear task list provides a comprehensive overview of the entire project, enabling better tracking of progress and identifying potential roadblocks.